electricpocket/mjpeg-restream/README.md

 Questions?
 Contact us via http://webmad.co.nz

 Installation:

+Requires php-gd (graphic goodies) sudo yum install php-gd sudo apachectl restart

- - edit index.php, and modify the camera IP address, port, and url to the mjpeg stream.
+ - edit stream.php, and modify the camera IP address, port, and url to the mjpeg stream.
  - Modify any of the image settings - ie overlay image and fallback image locations.
 Note - if you don't want an overlay image, use a fully transparent png, or edit the code to remove this functionality yourself.
  - modify the mjpeg boundary text - this varies between different model cameras.
 Studying the raw headers of your mjpeg stream from the camera, or the content of the stream to find frame boundary text.
+For the logitech c920 streamed via mjpg-streamer this is 'boundarydonotcross'

 Usage:
 ```